 How using CBD could play a huge part in solving the opioid crisis is two-fold.
 On the one hand, hemp oil can treat substances for abusive patients in rehab, as it’s been very well documented.
 On the other hand, the use of CBD for treating chronic pains could prevent people from hooking up on opioids if doctors wouldn’t prescribe them as the only source for pain relief.
 It could be a matter of time before we see CBD balms being prescribed regularly.

 Another huge benefit is that hemp is environmentally friendlier than many other crops.
 It takes little water to grow, making cannabis Sativa plants great for sowing even in places with droughts such as California (no wonder it’s so popular there).
 They are also very resistant to insects, which means it isn’t common to use pesticides.
-These two factors are a win-win for our heating planet and those who won’t consume many nocive chemicals.
+These two factors are a win-win for our heating planet and those who won’t consume any artificial goods.

 Giant corporations have control over the largest share of the skincare market.
 Nevertheless, products that have the cannabis plant as a source for their main ingredient make room for themselves.
 This will only continue to grow as time goes by, and for a good reason: the benefits they have are matchless.

 Mass production could soon take place.
 Not so long ago, fast food giants were reluctant to accept (and even financed smear campaigns against) dietary alternatives, such as veganism.
 Most of them offer veggie and vegan options now that it’s proven profitable.
 The same can happen with CBD skincare products.

 We have more options for skincare products available than ever.
 Whether you already have a defined set of products for your skincare routine or you’ve never used a lotion in your life, we recommend you don’t miss out on trying some of the items in the market by following our helpful tips.